If you’re not familiar with the term “MLS” or “Multiple Listing Service,” take a moment to read our previous blog post, “What Is the MLS?”

 Since private MLS data is only for brokerages and agents who pay dues, you’ll have to find an alternative way to access it if you’re an investor with no intention of getting a real estate license and paying dues yourself.

-In addition to MLS Sales Prices, PropStream has data for the month and year of the sale as well as Failed Listings.
+We offer MLS Sold Data in both non-disclosure and disclosure states.
+In addition to MLS Sold Prices, PropStream has data for the month and year of the sale as well as Failed Listings.

-Why This Estimation is Crucial For Real Estate Entrepreneurs
+Why This Data is Crucial For Real Estate Entrepreneurs

 Having the ability to access private MLS data with 99% or better accuracy is a game-changer for real estate pros who don’t have their real estate license and are searching in non-disclosure states.

-Pro Tip: In non-disclosure states, MLS Sales Prices aren’t shared with the public where they are in disclosure states.
+Pro Tip: In non-disclosure states, Public Record Sales Prices aren’t shared with the public where they are in disclosure states.
 Non-disclosure states include Alaska, Idaho, Kansas, Louisiana, Mississippi, Missouri (some counties), Montana, New Mexico, North Dakota, Texas, Utah, and Wyoming.

 Even if you live in a disclosure state, unless you get a real estate license and pay dues to be part of an MLS, you won’t be able to see this data until the public record is published.